Caitlin Upton: Comments by JD Vance

 In 2024, in anticipation of a CNN interview with presidential candidate Kamala Harris, Republican vice-presidential candidate JD Vance posted a video of Upton giving the infamous answer about maps with the caption "BREAKING: I have gotten ahold of the full Kamala Harris CNN interview."

 The post received criticism for reviving a moment in Upton's life that she had previously described as traumatic.

 In a follow-up interview with CNN, Vance stated that he was unaware of the negative impact the clip has had on Upton's mental health.
 While he expressed goodwill towards Upton, he declined to apologize, suggesting that humor has a place in political discourse.

 Upton addressed the situation in a statement to Vanity Fair, noting her disappointment that the moment was still being referenced after 17 years.
 She highlighted the ongoing issue of online bullying and encouraged those experiencing similar challenges to seek support from relevant organizations, stating, "It's a shame that 17 years later this is still being brought up.
 Regardless of political beliefs, one thing I do know is that social media and online bullying needs to stop."

 Personal life

 Upton married personal trainer Charlie McNeil in 2016 and they divorced in 2019.

-Upton has expressed conservative beliefs and support for President Donald Trump in 2024.